djlacavera21/nyano.org/linux-desktop/README.md

 let you quickly fill the send form in the wallet view and are persisted in the browser's local storage.

+The settings page also lets you configure the RPC endpoint used for network requests.
+By default the application targets `https://rpc.nyano.org` but you can update the URL to point to any compatible node.

 ## Install dependencies

 ```